-As described earlier, substantial "urban" level Through the Design Review process that will be infrastructure has been constructed within the last ten years to accommodate the UMCDF use.
+As described earlier, substantial "urban" level infrastructure has been constructed within the last ten years to accommodate the UMCDF use.
 This includes, but is not limited to, a power substation, redundant power facilities, natural gas, extensive communications facilities and on-site sanitary sewer, water and storm water facilities.
-By taking exceptions and designating the three subareas for urban-scale industrial uses, Umatilla County is leveraging the efficient utilization of existing infrastructure in support of local and regional objectives to enhance the area's portfolio of industrial lands to support job creation.
+By taking exceptions and designating the three subareas for urbanscale industrial uses, Umatilla County is leveraging the efficient utilization of existing infrastructure in support of local and regional objectives to enhance the area's portfolio of industrial lands to support job creation.

-In 2008, the Oregon Legislature passed Senate Bill 1069, which provided much-needed state funding for a regional aquifer recovery assessment.
+In 2008, the Oregon Legislature passed Senate Bill 1069, which provided muchneeded state funding for a regional aquifer recovery assessment.
 The legislation directed OWRD to conduct a feasibility study to evaluate the potential for diversion of surface water flows from the Columbia River for the purpose of recharging aquifers in the Umatilla Basin.
 The legislation also directed OWRD to identify opportunities for the aquifer recharge project to benefit fish and fish habitat by increasing flows in the lower Umatilla River.